-2015 VZ184 is a large asteroid with an orbit between Jupiter and Neptune.
+2015 VZ184 is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 2015 VZ184 as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 2015 VZ184's orbit is determined by observations dating back to Aug.
 27, 2000.
 It was last officially observed on Oct.
 3, 2021.
 The IAU Minor Planet Center records 133 observations used to determine its orbit.

 The position of 2015 VZ184 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.